stanley-fok/Hackathon-2025/README.md

 # Hackathon-2025
 Code Design and Implementation

+Brief:
-Brief: Transforming Financial Services with Technology.
+Transforming Financial Services with Technology.
 How can technology revolutionise banking and finance for everyday users?

-Project Idea:

-Banking Web
+Team Name:
+Big Blue